 Those night sessions are typical for tench fishing; short biting periods, which are extremely intense, followed by absolutely nothing at all.
 And after that, all hell breaks loose once again.

-Insider tip: Keep your swim well baited during the entire nighttime stay!
+Insider tip: Keep your swim well baited throughout the night!

 What Are the Best Methods for Fishing Tench at Night?